 By registering your brand it becomes an intangible asset, which in many cases becomes the most valuable asset of your company.

 If you are interested in registering a brand or a trademark in Latin America and need assistance to comply with the processes derived from these activities, we can help.
 Our tailored market entry and back-office solutions include expert legal and commercial advice and reputation from our local teams.

-Contact one of our country managers in Ecuador or another of our Latin American jurisdictions at [email protected].
+Contact our expert trademark and data protection team here.
 We will provide the support you need to ensure the long-term success of your business in Latin America.